Skip to main content

 When you work with our living trust attorneys, we begin by listening to your goals and talking with you to learn about your family structure, physical and monetary assets, and future needs.
 We then build an estate plan tailored specifically to you and your family’s goals.
 Our estate planning lawyers can also help minimize potential tax burdens and make sure that the transferring of your assets goes smoothly when the time comes.
 With the right plan in place, you can have peace of mind knowing that your legacy will be preserved and your family will be protected long after you’re gone.

-Regardless of where you are in the estate planning process, our Louisiana estate planning attorneys can help you with compassionate and dedicated legal support.
 Whether you’re just starting to think about your estate plan or you need to update an existing one, we can guide you through every step of the legal process.
 We take care to make sure that each client’s wants and needs are heard and respected, regardless of their circumstances.
-That’s why our clients trust us with their estate planning needs—and we can help you, too.
+That’s why our clients trust us with their estate planning needs, and we can help you, too.

 We Provide Trusted Legal Guidance For Your Needs

 Our clients know we offer only the best legal services around.
 According to an Avvo review, one of our past clients said, “Graves was outstanding.
 He was always one step ahead of us and 5 steps [ahead] of the opposing lawyer.”
 Others have called us “thorough and professional.”
 Another Google review stated, “…he has the utmost respect for his clients.”
-We work hard to protect our clients, no matter their situation—and we believe our reviews show that dedication.
+We work hard to protect our clients, no matter their situation, and we believe our reviews show that dedication.
 We treat each case with the care and respect it deserves, giving each client our all.

 If you need legal guidance with your estate planning needs, reach out to our team of will and trust attorneys at Theus Law Offices for trusted support.
 Whether you need help crafting a will or living will, setting up a trust, or understanding the legal process, we’re here to help you every step of the way.